I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_wmi_event_header.md

 For more information about this member, see
      <a href="..\ndis\ns-ndis-_ndis_oid_request.md">NDIS_OID_REQUEST</a>.

+`PortNumber`

+The miniport adapter port, if any.
+If the GUID is not specific to a port,
+     <b>PortNumber</b> is zero.

+`DeviceNameLength`

+The length, in bytes, of the device name.

+`DeviceNameOffset`

+The offset, in bytes, to the beginning of the device name from the beginning of the
+     NDIS_WMI_EVENT_HEADER structure.

+`Padding`

+This member is reserved.

 ## Remarks
 NDIS translates NDIS status indications to WMI GUID event indications.